* Graphic: World FX rates in 2019 http://tmsnrt.rs/2egbfVh

 In oil markets, crude surged after the United States said its navy had destroyed an Iranian drone in the Strait of Hormuz, a major chokepoint for global crude flows, raising concerns about supply disruptions out of the region.

 Iran said all its drones had returned safely to base, and there was no sign of a major escalation in the Gulf.

-Financial markets reacted quickly, with Fed fund rate futures at one point pricing in an almost 70% chance of a 50 bp cut.
-The odds eased to around 40% after the New York Fed said Williams' speech had not been about immediate policy direction.
+Financial markets reacted quickly, with Fed fund rate futures at one point pricing in an almost 70% chance of a 50 basis point cut.
+The odds eased to around 40% after the New York Fed said William's speech had not been about immediate policy direction.

-MSCI's All-Country World Index, which tracks shares in 47 countries, was up 0.3% after earlier peaking at 0.5% up.
-But it was still on track to break a six-week streak of weekly gains.
+MSCI's All-Country World Index, which tracks shares in 47 countries, was having its best day in over two weeks, up nearly half a percent on the day.
+It was, however, still on track to break a six-week streak of weekly gains.